 This fabulously simple apple crisp comes straight from my great-grandma’s recipe box.
-There is no added sugar, just lots of delicious apple flavor.
+It is a great way to highlight everyone’s favorite fall fruit.

 This recipe has no added sugar even though it was from before that was a thing.
 If you are using sweet apples, you really don’t need it.

-The note on my great-grandma’s recipe say “this is kind of a quick treat or an easy dessert.
+The note on my great-grandma’s recipe says “this is kind of a quick treat or an easy dessert.
 Maybe it is served by scooping from pan since it won’t cut into even squares.”
 I know I found it to be an excellent treat.

 I served up one scoop for a picture and I couldn’t keep from picking at it once I got started.
 Mmmm.

-- 4 cups sliced cooking apples
+- 5-6 medium cooking apples

 - 1 Tablespoon lemon juice

-- 1/3 cup sifted flour
+- 1/3 cup all purpose flour

 - 1 cup uncooked oats

-- 1/2 teaspoon salt
+- 1/4 teaspoon salt

 - 1 teaspoon cinnamon

-- 1/3 cup melted butter
+- 1/3 cup unsalted butter, melted

 - Preheat oven to 375°F.